EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-12.md

 - **ETag mismatches** → ensure `ETag` computed on canonical JSON (sorted keys).
 Consider `json.dumps(..., sort_keys=True)`.
 - **Pre-commit slow** → use `--hook-stage manual` for heavy hooks, or run `uv run ruff --watch` during dev.
 - **CSV export encoding issues** → enforce UTF-8 and escape commas if titles contain them (use `csv` module if needed).

+### Common pitfalls
+- **Pagination math bugs** – test last page scenarios manually to confirm `X-Total-Pages` stays accurate.
+- **ETag ignoring embed payload** – be sure to serialize nested models the same way the API response does (`model_dump`).
+- **Pre-commit not running** – remind teams to run `pre-commit install` in each clone (containers included).

+## Student Success Criteria

+By the end of Session 12, every student should be able to:

+- [ ] Serve paginated endpoints with conditional GET/ETag support and CSV export.
+- [ ] Validate MCP tool payloads with nested Pydantic models ready for Session 12 agents.
+- [ ] Automate docs, linting, typing, and release checklists for EX3 handoff.

+**Incomplete item?
+Schedule a release rehearsal before EX3 demos.**

 ## AI Prompt Seeds
 - “Add pagination, total count headers, and OpenAPI examples to a FastAPI list endpoint.”